burtlo/ruby-automation/day_01/07_rake_with_env.md

 goodbye
 ```

-!SLIDE
+!SLIDE title

-# Add the Parameter to the Original Task
+## Add the Parameter to the Original Task

 ```ruby
 task "introduction", ["name","time_of_day"] => [ "greetings:formal" ] do |task,params|